Potato Lefse: A versatile Norwegian flatbread that’s super simple to make! Made with potatoes and rolled thin, it’s perfect for the holidays!

 - There’s also a lefse stick that looks like a wooden paint stirrer.
 If you don’t plan to make this bread numerous times a year, I wouldn’t bother purchasing one.

-- Use Russet potatoes instead of a waxy new or red potato.
+- PRO-Tip: Use Russet potatoes instead of a waxy new or red potato.

 - Make sure to rice your potatoes well so your dough is smooth.